Market Cap

 This page is information, not financial advice.
 Stablecoin holdings carry counterparty risk that is easy to underestimate.

-Over the last 24 hours, the USDT price has rose +0.00%.
-On the seven-day chart, Tether has retraced +0.07%, showing mixed signals across the short and medium term.
+Over the last 24 hours, the USDT price has dropped +0.01%.
+On the seven-day chart, Tether has retraced +0.01%, under sustained selling pressure in both timeframes.
 Short-term price swings are often amplified by liquidity conditions, news flow, and derivatives positioning, so traders should confirm signals across multiple indicators before acting.

 Buying Tether (USDT) is straightforward once you know which exchange to use and which trading pair offers the best liquidity.
 The steps below describe the typical flow used by most investors today.